-Metatarsus adductus, also known as metatarsus varus, is a common foot deformity noted at birth that causes the front half of the foot, or forefoot, to turn inward.
-Metatarsus adductus may also be referred to as "flexible" (the foot can be straightened to a degree by hand) or "nonflexible" (the foot cannot be straightened by hand).
+What is metatarsus adductus?Metatarsus adductus is a common foot deformity noted at birth.
+It causes the front half of the child’s foot (forefoot) to turn inward.
+The foot may still be flexible.
+This means it can be straightened to a degree by hand.
+Or it may be nonflexible.
+This means it can’t be straightened by hand.

 How is metatarsus adductus diagnosed?